Aruvaro-Chulvi/OFFLINED/README.md

 - **Multi-language UI**: EN / ES / FR (including localized agent categories).
 - **Clean UI/UX**: light/dark theme toggle, battery indicator bar.

-> This repository **does not ship any model or ZIM files or pmtiles files**.
-You’ll download them yourself (links and instructions provided below) or download the portable app with the files from below instructions.
+> This portable zip file **does not ship any model or ZIM files or pmtiles files**.
+You’ll download them yourself (links and instructions provided below). **.doc files are incuded**, but you can add as more as you want.
-> This repository **does not ship any model or ZIM files or pmtiles files**.
-You’ll d

 <br>